Best almond milk in Australia 2020

-With activated almonds and no added sugar, this almond milk is definitely one to consider.
+Claiming activated almonds and no added sugar, this almond milk is definitely one to consider.
 It's certified organic, GMO-free and gluten-free, as well as being suitable for vegans.
-With no artificial colours or flavours, and no cane sugar, you can use this almond milk on your daily coffee without guilt.
+With no artificial colours or flavours and no cane sugar this almond milk can almost claim to be guilt free.

-The Blue Diamond almond milk is a particularly creamy milk alternative, with a four-star health rating.
-It has no cholesterol or lactose so you can enjoy it even if you're lactose intolerant.
-With 63 calories (or 263 kilojoules) per serving, you can enjoy a tasty drink without being too worried about intake.
+Blue Diamond almond milk is a particularly creamy milk alternative, with a four-star health rating.
+It has no cholesterol and comes in at just 63 calories (or 263 kilojoules) per serving, so you can enjoy a tasty drink without being too worried about intake.
 Available sweetened and unsweetened.

-Sanitarium almond milk has a four-star health rating and it's also lactose-, gluten-, cholesterol- and dairy-free.
+Sanitarium almond milk has a four-star health rating.
 With no artificial colours or flavours, it's a smart choice for the health-conscious especially if you're on a restrictive diet.
 So Good almond milk is also high in calcium and is a good source for vitamin B2, E and B12.

-Vitasoy almond milks are all made from Australian-grown almonds, with no gluten, dairy, lactose, soy, cholesterol, added sugar, artificial colours or preservatives – so you can trust that you're getting the most out of your glass.
+Vitasoy almond milks are all made from Australian-grown almonds, with no added sugar, artificial colours or preservatives.
 The unsweetened almond milk has a four-star health rating and has 215 kilojoules of energy per 250mL serving.

-If you're after an organic almond milk, you can rest assured that Australia's Own almond milk is certified with the Australian Certified Organic bud logo.
-With no added cane sugar, lactose, soy, gluten or cholesterol, it consists of organic almonds, water, organic agave syrup, organic sunflower oil and salt.
+If you're after an organic almond milk, Australia's Own almond milk carries the Australian Certified Organic bud logo.
+With no added cane sugar, it consists of organic almonds, water, organic agave syrup, organic sunflower oil and salt.

 We all crave chocolate now and then – maybe more now than then, if we're honest – and this chocolate-flavoured almond milk is a delicious treat that's also good for you.
-It's suitable for vegans and has only 100 calories in each glass, plus it's lactose-free and is a good source of calcium.
-And did we mention it's chocolate-flavoured?
+It's suitable for vegans and has only 100 calories in each glass - did we mention it's chocolate-flavoured?

-If you like both almond milk and coconut milk, why settle for one or the other?
-The Pure Harvest Organic Almond Coco Quench Milk is the best of both worlds, combining almond and coconut milk in order to get the benefits of both.
+If you like almond milk and coconut milk, why settle for one or the other?
+The Pure Harvest Organic Almond Coco Quench Milk is the best of both worlds.
 It's organic, GMO-free, gluten-free, vegan and contains no added cane sugar or artificial colours and flavours.

-We all know that dark chocolate is actually meant to be quite good for us – and we don't need to be told twice.
+The word out there is that dark chocolate is pretty good for us and in combo with this creamy almost milk, we are totally here for it.
 The dark chocolate-flavoured So Good Almond Milk is great because it combines the health benefits of almond milk and the delicious taste of dark chocolate.
 With a four-star health rating, you can't go wrong!